Learning how to tile a shower wall isn’t hard

 Once the waterproofing is up, plan the layout of the tile.

-A fancy computer program isn’t required to do this – pencil and paper are fine.
+A fancy computer program isn’t required for this – a pencil and paper are fine.

 The reason for the layout is two-fold:

-1. To prevent slivers of tile at the ceiling or corners
+- To prevent slivers of tile from the ceiling or corners

 There’s nothing worse than a sliver of tile at the ceiling.
 Tiles that are two inches or more will look good at the ceiling transition.